The bamboo plant is undeniably a thing of great beauty as it’s peaceful to look at and calming to the senses

-The Bamboosa Bambos is commonly known as the Giant Thorny Bamboo, Spiny Bamboo or as the Indian Thorny Bamboo.
-This a clumping bamboo species that is native to Southern Asia.
-It is extensively found in India, Sri-Lanka, Bangladesh and the Indo-China region.
+The Bamboosa Bambos is commonly known as the Giant Thorny Bamboo, Spiny Bamboo, or as Indian Thorny Bamboo.
+This is a clumping bamboo species that are native to Southern Asia.
+It is extensively found in India, Sri Lanka, Bangladesh, and the Indo-China region.

 The culms of the plant do not grow straight and have stout, curved spines.
-These are also bright-green in color that turns brownish-green when dried.
-The young shoots of the plant, however, deep purple.
+These are also bright green in color that turns brownish-green when dried.
+The young shoots of the plant, however, are deep purple.

 The branches spread out from the base of the plant and its aerial roots reach up to a few nodes above.